 - 5 - 6 large pita breads

 - Heat oil in a large skillet over medium high heat and add garlic, onion, and zucchini.
 Cook, stirring often, for 7 to 8 minutes until zucchini is very soft.
-Add in mushrooms and cook for another minute then reduce heat to medium low and add chicken broth, pumpkin, and peanut butter to pan and stir until peanut butter is melted.
-Add garbanzos and spices and mix well then cover and simmer for 10 to 12 minutes.
-Stir in chicken and allow it to warm for a minute or two, then season with salt and pepper to taste.
+Add in mushrooms and cook for another minute then reduce heat to medium low and add broth, pumpkin, and peanut butter to pan and stir until peanut butter is melted.
+Add garbanzos and spices and mix well then cover and simmer for 10 to 12 minutes then season with salt and pepper to taste.

 - Serve curry wrapped in pitas with pom arils and peanuts on top, if desired.